 ESL Café offers a large international job board.

 The International Educator provides registered users access to jobs in top international schools worldwide, with many of the jobs related to teaching English.

 Forums are a great place to have your questions answered and to research countries, recruiting agencies, jobs, and sometimes even living conditions.
 They are the best place to get independent verification about a particular job, and there are always experts willing to share their knowledge and experience.

-TEFL.net is a busy forum well worth checking out.
+a forum well worth checking out.